Muhammad Zubair Khan Baloch

-Muhammad Zubair Khan Baloch is a Pakistani politician who is a Member of the Provincial Assembly of the Punjab, from FEB 2024.He has also served this office from 2013 till 2018 in his official appointments he has functioned as Chairman, Standing Committee on Livestock & Dairy Development till 2018.
+Muhammad Zubair Khan Baloch is a Pakistani politician and Member of the Provincial Assembly of the Punjab, serving from the 24th of February 2024.
+In his official appointments, he has functioned as chairperson, Standing Committee on Livestock & Dairy Development till 2018.

 Early life

 He was born on 10 February 1987.

 He completed his intermediate level education in 2004 from Sadiq public School.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-210 (Lodhran-IV) in by-polls held in August 2013.